GA4 Not Collecting Data? A 10-Minute Troubleshooting Guide

 Step 5: Domain and Cross-Domain Mismatches

-If your GA4 tag is configured with a specific domain in the cookie settings (e.g., cookie_domain: 'auto' or a hardcoded domain) and your site serves from a different subdomain or redirects through a payment gateway, the _ga cookie may not be set correctly.
+If your GA4 tag is configured with a specific domain in the cookie settings (e.g. cookie_domain: 'auto' or a hardcoded domain) and your site serves from a different subdomain or redirects through a payment gateway, the _ga cookie may not be set correctly.

-For UK businesses running multiple subdomains (e.g., shop.example.co.uk and www.example.co.uk), configure your GA4 tag's Fields to Set with cookie_domain set to 'auto' — this lets GA4 figure out the correct domain scope automatically.
+For UK businesses running multiple subdomains (e.g. shop.example.co.uk and www.example.co.uk), configure your GA4 tag's Fields to Set with cookie_domain set to 'auto' — this lets GA4 figure out the correct domain scope automatically.
 Avoid hardcoding the domain unless you have a specific cross-domain tracking requirement.

 Step 6: The 24-Hour Fresh-Data Delay

-GA4 standard reports (not Realtime) have a processing delay of 24-48 hours for fresh data.
+GA4 standard reports (not Realtime) have a processing latency of 24–48 hours for fresh data.
 If you set up tracking this morning, do not expect to see data in the standard reports today.
 Always verify with the Realtime report — it shows events within seconds.
 If Realtime shows your visit but standard reports do not, the system is working.
 Wait 24 hours.

 UK-Specific Watch-Outs